 Timothy Bean | CEO

 Tim earned his B.S. in Design Engineering, a combination of mechanical engineering and computer science, from BYU.
-Born and raised in Cleveland, Ohio, Tim is married with kids and is a passionate Cleveland sports fan, where he’s been trying unsuccessfully to convert his family to root for his hometown Cavs vs their favorite mighty Warriors.
+A frequent speaker at international counter terror and airspace security events, Tim has been widely quoted in The Wall Street Journal, The New York Times, Forbes, CNN and The Atlantic.
+Born and raised near Cleveland, Ohio, Tim is married with kids and remains a passionate Cleveland sports fan, where he’s been trying to convert his family to root for his hometown teams for more years than he’s willing to admit.

 Adam Robertson | CTO